 The Buncombe County Comprehensive Land Use Plan update made recommendations for the placement of zoning districts throughout the County.
 Maps were created based upon these recommendations, in coordination with the Planning Board, Commissioners, and County residents.

-An existing use on the property that is not allowed in the zoning district would be grandfathered.
+An existing use on the property that was in place prior to the adoption of zoning would be grandfathered unless removed from the property for more than 180 days.

 Deed restrictions and covenants will not be made less restrictive by the proposed zoning ordinance.
 The County enforces zoning regulations, but cannot enforce deed restrictions or subdivision covenants.